Punk Garden

 Chive

-The classic chive works great for growing in a pot.
-When you sow in a pot, take it seriously.
-About 50 seeds so you get a good bunch.
-Gradually, you can then divide them into more tufts and plant them in more pots, boxes or of course open ground if you have access to it.
+The classic chive works great to grow in a pot.
+When you sow in a pot, take a lot.
+About 50 seeds so you get a proper bunch.
+Gradually you can then divide them into more bunches and plant them in more pots, boxes or of course open ground if you have access to it.

-Chives are perennial and can stand for several years, so it is good to harvest carefully the first year so that the plant can grow and then give a good harvest for several years.
+Chives are perennial and can last for several years, so it is good to harvest with caution the first year so that the plant can grow and then provide a good harvest for several years.

-A bonus with chives is that the beautiful edible flowers.
-Let some of the plants bloom and use them as seasoning or decoration.
-The flowers have a milder onion flavor and provide a nice splash of color in the summer salad.
+A bonus of chives is that they have beautiful edible flowers.
+Let some of the plants bloom and use them as a seasoning or decoration.
+The flowers have a milder onion flavor and add a nice pop of color to your summer salad.

 Grown by : Jonas & Sanna at Bossgården (Tidaholm).